 Plug-in hybrids dispel many of the anxieties new EV drivers have about going all-electric, and can offer an easy entry to an electric drivetrain, including:

-- The potential to drive emission free most of the time
+• The potential to drive emission free for daily tasks and errands

 But the last selling point is the rub.
-While PHEVs are considered “clean vehicles” per federal regulations and tax code (i.e. they are eligible for the federal tax credit programs), PHEVs are only clean if you actually plug them in.
+While PHEVs are considered “clean vehicles” per federal regulations and tax code (i.e. they are eligible for many rebates), PHEVs are only clean if you actually plug them in.

 You have to drive PHEVs like a BEV in order to get the benefits of a BEV.